February 8th 2026 sees the biggest event on the USA’s sporting calendar: get ready NFL fans, it’s Super Bowl Sunday.

 Looking to get fired up early?
 Touchdown at the 411 from 7pm for their pre-game events in partnership with Budweiser: expect DJs, beer pong, American pool, cheerleaders, an NFL quiz and a couple of surprises on the night.
 There are multiple screens so everyone gets a great view – plus tickets include a pint of Budweiser.
 Tickets are from £15.00.

 Want a good view?
 With five big screens over two floors you’ll never be far from the action at the Cornershop.
-Just £5.00 for entry, or you can include a burger, fries and a pint for £17.95.
+Tickets are £17.50.

 The Clapham Grand